aldur/aldur.github.io/_posts/2026-02-01-fiber-drops.md

 ...
 ```

-User `1234` is technically `root`.
-The shell is based on `busybox` and
+The `1234` user is technically `root`; the shell is based on `busybox` and it
-half-broken (there are no prompts and `ls` doesn't show the full directory
+is half-broken: there are no prompts and `ls` doesn't show the full directory
+listing.
+However, it's enough to start digging.

-listing).
-However, after a lot of digging, I discovered that the router holds
+After poking around, I discovered the router configuration at
-its configuration in memory at `/tmp/var/pdm/config.xml`.
-The configuration
-refers to a watchdog:
+`/tmp/var/pdm/config.xml`.
+It refers to a watchdog, which seems to be one of
+the customizations that `TELEFONICA` (Movistar's brand in Spain) applied to it:

 ```xml
 <X_TELEFONICA_COM_Watchdog>